Jeffrey-S-Smith/reading-notes-401/sql-practice.md

 LIKE SIMILAR TO - a string matches a regex pattern
 ```

+* All blue links have images of each exercise.

 ## SQL Lesson 1: SELECT queries

 [Find the title of each film](img/sql-bolt-ex1-title.jpg),